-DHYG 145 DENTAL RADIOLOGY
+DHYG 145 DENTAL RADIOLOGY Fall, 3 credit hours

-Students will study the production, characteristics, and legal significance of x-rays and their use in the dental and dental hygiene setting, the safety measures necessary for the protection of the operator and the patient, the exposure, processing, mounting, storage of film, errors in technique and their methods of corrections.
+Students will study the production, characteristics, and legal significance of x-rays and their use in the dental and dental hygiene setting, the safety measures necessary for the protection of the operator and the patient, the exposure, processing, mounting, storage of films, errors in technique and their methods of corrections.
 A minimum grade of "C" is required.
 Students must be matriculated into the Dental Hygiene program.
 Two hours lecture, two hours laboratory per week.
-Corequisites: Pre-Clinical Dental Hygiene Theory (DHYG 140), Pre-Clinical Dental Hygiene (DHYG 141), and Oral Anatomy (DHYG 156) or permission of instructor.
+Corequisites: Pre-Clinical Dental Hygiene Theory (DHYG 140), Pre-Clinical Dental Hygiene (DHYG 141), Infection Control (DHYG 155), Oral Anatomy (DHYG 156), or permission of instructor.